Augustus Jones: Crown surveyor

 Jones met Major Archibald Campbell, the commanding officer of Fort Niagara on June 9, 1787.
 He presented the Major with a letter of recommendation from Cadwallader Colden Junior, which attested to Jones' good character and surveying capability.
 Two days later, Jones was hired as a land surveyor for the Crown.
 Jones' first assignments were working as a chain bearer for various teams surveying the Niagara region.

 After a short while, Jones was given command of his own surveying team.
 His first assignment was the surveying of Stamford Township, a task they began on November 5, 1787, and completed on January 8, 1788.
 That January, Jones was appointed to the position of assistant to Philip Frey, the deputy surveyor of the Nassau District.
 From January 15 to March 12, Jones surveyed Barton Township.
-From April 1 to April 24, Jones surveyed Clinton Township.
+From April 1 to 24, Jones surveyed Clinton Township.
 From May 1 to July 28, Jones led the survey of Bertie Township.
 From July 24 to August 24, Jones's team surveyed Saltfleet Township.
 From August 24 to October 25, the team surveyed Thorold Township.
 In Thorold, Jones was receiving a pay of four shillings a day, and his two primary assistants, Joseph Jones and Benjamin Stanton, received the same.
 All worked the full 54 days of the survey.
 Local men were hired as woodcutters and chainbearers for shorter periods, and typically earned two shillings a day.

 On October 25, 1788, Jones's team began their survey of Grimsby Township; it was completed November 13, 1788.
 Saltfleet Township was surveyed from November 14, 1788, to December 25, 1788, and Binbrook Township was surveyed from December 24, 1788, until February 12, 1789.
 All of these townships were surveyed using the Front and Rear system, except Binbrook, which was surveyed with the Single Front system.
 During this time, Frey had assigned two other surveyors to lead surveys in the Nassau district.
 Daniel Hazen and Jesse Pawling both led teams, but neither group was as busy as Jones' group.
 Hazen's group surveyed only four townships, and incompletely, and Pawling's three, also incompletely.
 In November 1789 Jones began acting as the deputy surveyor in Nassau District as Frey had left Upper Canada, and he officially received the position in early 1791 on the order of Deputy Surveyor General John Collins.